bioburn/FaizDialer/README.md

 But, this only works if you have a fragment view in your layout.
 This does not happen with a viewpager. https://learnpainless.com/android/how-to-get-fragment-from-viewpager-android
 <br/>
-Also, fragments in a viewpager are paused if they are not the neighbor of the currently displayed fragment
+Also, fragments in a viewpager are paused/destroyed if they are not the neighbor of the currently displayed fragment